luttechan/ANV-Core/README.md

-# AnkiVoice Extended
+# AnkiVoice Core

 A personal, non-commercial study utility for Anki users: deck conversion, vocabulary processing, APKG analysis, quiz support, local audio management, and optional FFmpeg-based audio conversion.

 ## Overview

-AnkiVoice Extended is an unofficial utility tool for Anki users.
+AnkiVoice Core is an unofficial utility tool for Anki users.

-## Edition

-AnkiVoice Core is a lightweight edition of AnkiVoice designed for users who do not require the online MP3 Collector module.

-All features operate entirely on local files.
-Online pronunciation audio collection is not included in this edition.

 It can: